nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/recurring-products.md

 > [!NOTE]
 >
-> at least one of the active payment modules should support recurring payments.
+> At least one of the active payment modules should support recurring payments.

 ## See also